buttercup/buttercup-desktop/README.md

 Buttercup helps you by remembering all of your passwords, and because you no longer have to remember them yourself, you can use **different passwords for every single site**.

+## Protecting your details

+Buttercup provides a secure way of storing your details, but it is only as secure as how you treat your master password and archive files.

+Ensure that you never share your master password or use it anywhere other than with your archive.
+Never share or store your archive in a non-private environment.
+Always remember to make **regular** backups of your archive.

 ## Download & Install

 [Head over to our website](https://buttercup.pw), or checkout the [releases page](https://github.com/buttercup/buttercup-desktop/releases) to download different builds and versions.